747586799/FixedMathSharp/README.md

 - **`IBound` Interface:** Standard interface for bounding shapes `BoundingBox`, `BoundingArea`, and `BoundingSphere`, each offering intersection, containment, and projection logic.
 - **`FixedMath` Static Class:** Provides common math and trigonometric functions using fixed-point math.
 - **`Fixed4x4` and `Fixed3x3`:** Support matrix operations for transformations.
-- **`DeterministicRandom` Struct:** Seedable, allocation-free RNG for repeatable procedural generation.
+- **`FixedMathSharp.Editor`:** Extensions for seamless integration with Unity, including property drawers and type conversions.

 ### Fixed64 Struct

 **Fixed64** is the core data type representing fixed-point numbers.
 It provides various mathematical operations, including addition, subtraction, multiplication, division, and more.
 The struct guarantees deterministic behavior by using integer-based arithmetic with a configurable `SHIFT_AMOUNT`.

 ---